slbailey/Retrovue/docs/domain/SchedulePlan.md

 - SchedulePlan is the **top-level unit of channel programming** — the authoritative source for all scheduling decisions
 - Each plan defines one or more **Zones** (named time windows within the programming day)
-- Each Zone references a **Pattern** (ordered list of Programs)
+- Each Zone holds **SchedulableAssets** directly (Programs, Assets, VirtualAssets, SyntheticAssets)
-- **Programs** are catalog entries (series, movie, block, composite) that can reference [VirtualAssets](VirtualAsset.md)
-- Patterns have no durations — the plan engine repeats the pattern over the Zone until the Zone is full
-- Episodes are resolved automatically at ScheduleDay time based on rotation policy
+- **Programs** are SchedulableAssets with asset_chain (linked list of SchedulableAssets) and play_mode (random, sequential, manual)
+- Programs resolve at playlist generation to concrete files via linked chain expansion and pool selection
 - Plans are channel-bound and span repeating or one-time timeframes
 - Plans are layered with more specific plans (e.g., holidays) overriding generic ones (e.g., weekdays)
 - All scheduling logic is defined directly in SchedulePlan